marijnh/Eloquent-JavaScript/04_data.md

 {{index "reversing (exercise)", "reverse method", [array, methods]}}

 Arrays have a `reverse` method that changes the array by inverting the order in which its elements appear.
 For this exercise, write two functions, `reverseArray` and `reverseArrayInPlace`.
-The first, `reverseArray`, should take an array as argument and produce a _new_ array that has the same elements in the inverse order.
-The second, `reverseArrayInPlace`, should do what the `reverse` method does: _modify_ the array given as argument by reversing its elements.
+The first, `reverseArray`, should take an array as its argument and produce a _new_ array that has the same elements in the inverse order.
+The second, `reverseArrayInPlace`, should do what the `reverse` method does: _modify_ the array given as its argument by reversing its elements.
 Neither may use the standard `reverse` method.

 {{index efficiency, "pure function", "side effect"}}